 What To Do About Carpenter Bees and Bumble Bees

 Carpenter bees get inside wood.
 That makes it difficult for homeowners to properly deal with them.
 This can lead to ongoing damage.
 It is best to have someone with pest control experience address this problem.
 As for bumble bees—well, they're not usually a problem but, if nests are a concern for you, routine visits from a licensed professional can help to prevent nests from taking root.
-If you need assistance and you are in our Franklin service area, reach out to us.
+If you need assistance and you are in our service area, reach out to our Franklin pest control professionals.
 We're here to help.